 Or do you think lightly of the riches of His kindness and tolerance and patience, not knowing that the kindness of God leads you to repentance?Romans 2:4(NASB)

-Paul in his first chapter of Romans builds up the most magnificent and logical argument that the gentile world is guilty before the Lord.
-Although they knew God they suppressed the truth in unrighteousness.
+Paul in his first chapter of Romans, builds up the most magnificent and logical argument that the Gentile world is guilty before the Lord.
+Although they knew God, they suppressed the truth in unrighteousness.
 In spite of the overwhelming evidence of His handiwork in the created world around them, and despite the still, small voice of conscience within, man became willingly ignorant of God.
-When men indulged in such gross idolatry, self-indulgence and self-deification, God gives them over to their depraved minds and abandons them to their sinful ways.
+When men indulge in such gross idolatry, self-indulgence, and self-deification, God gives them over to their depraved minds and abandons them to their sinful ways.